 Navigating the Manage Duplicate Tool in HubSpot

-In your HubSpot account, go to Contacts (if you want to deduplicate by email address) or to Company (if you want to deduplicate by domain).
+In your HubSpot account, go to Contacts (if you want to deduplicate Contacts by email address) or to Company (if you want to deduplicate Companies by domain).
 Either option will show you the button titled “Actions” on the top right.
 Click Actions > Manage Duplicates.
+If you're not seeing it, double check your hub tier.
+This tool is available for Professional and Enterprise tiers of HubSpot.

 This will take you to a new screen displaying potential pairs of duplicates.
 To merge them, click Review > Merge.
 If you don’t think these pairs are the same Contact or the same Company, click Dismiss.